How can I migrate user profile?

 As mentioned above, there are some limitations when you use user state migration tool.
 And you need to use Scanstate.exe and Loadstate.exe command.
 If you are not familiar with command prompt, there may be a risk of operation error.
 So, a question comes out: is there any other better way to move user profile to new computer in Windows 7/8/10?

 Reliable way to migrate user profile in Windows 7/8/10

-For user profiles migration tool in Windows 7/8/10/XP, I recommend you the best user profile migration tool – AOMEI Backupper Professional.
+As for the user profiles migration tool, it’s highly recommended to use AOMEI Backupper Professional, which for Windows 7/8/10/XP/Vista.
 It will help you out, and you are allowed to migrate all the user profile or single user files no matter what situations you are facing.
 Also, you can directly move files from one computer to another over network.
 This software has a wizard-like interface, so all steps become much easier.